 As I’ve said and written 10,000 times, “writing” is 90% about the CONTENT and only 10% about the PRESENTATION—from the reader’s point of view.
 (Yes, that 10% is crucial—like the cargo ship that carries valuable cargo to its destination.)
 Here’s a quick way to think about what makes writing successful.

 Imagine two circles.
-The first circle is all the information (about a given ISSUE) in a piece of writing.
-The second circle is all the things the reader wants/needs to know about that ISSUE.
+The first circle is all the ANSWERS (about a given ISSUE) in a piece of writing.
+The second circle is all the reader's QUESTIONS about that ISSUE.
 To the extent these two circles overlap, the writing is successful (in terms of CONTENT).